 Heath and Wellness Calgary

-If playground equipment is what your brood is after, head across the street to Haultain Park Playground.
+If your brood is after playground equipment, head across the street to Haultain Park Playground.
 Its western-themed equipment amuses everyone from tots to teens.
-This park also includes a massive green space, soccer pitch and public tennis courts.
-Meter parking flanks the green space, and is free after 6pm and on Sundays.
+This park also includes a massive green space, a soccer pitch, and public tennis courts.
+Meter parking flanks the green space and is free after 6 p.m. and on Sundays.

 Shopping in Victoria Park